Skip to Content

 Parking at the Big E can be a bit of a hassle.
 It fills up super quick and traffic getting out at the end of the night is difficult.

 Local businesses leading up to the entrance gates often offer parking at an upcharge.
-Sometimes they allow local organizations or school groups to use their property to fundraise via the parking fee.
+Sometimes they allow local organizations or school groups to use their property to fundraise via the parking fee, as well.

 What kind of events are there?